 In September 2019, Bakersfield College hosted a community college roundtable for Congressman Kevin McCarthy's office.
 The goal of this roundtable was to bring together chancellors and presidents from Antelope Valley College, the Kern Community College District, and the West Kern Community College District for an open discussion on community college issues.
 The conversation revolved around updates and recent happenings on the respective campuses, as well as student loan reform issues and the Higher Education Reauthorization Act.

-Bakersfield College is accredited by the Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges, 10 Commercial Blvd., Suite 204, Novato, CA 94949, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
+Bakersfield College is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC), Western Association of Schools and Colleges, 331 J Street, Suite 200, Sacramento, CA 95814, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.

 Every seven years as part of the accreditation process, BC undertakes a comprehensive self-study that culminates with a multi-day visit from a team of evaluators.
 This team evaluates the quality of the college and assesses the degree to which the college meets the accreditation standards.
 Bakersfield College must also submit a midterm evaluation in the third year of the cycle, and submit annual reports.
 Bakersfield College's accreditation was reaffirmed in 2019 with a finding that indicated no recommendations for improvement and several commendations for excellence (one for BC's leadership in the intentionally-designed formal structure described in Principle 1, one for BC's Rural Initiative that is the core of BC's Early College described in Principle 3, and one for BC's professional development program).